-David Woods
+" David Woods

 David has extensive experience in finance and non-finance sector boards.
-He is Deputy Chair of NZ Green Investment Finance, a director of Te Puna Hapori Infrastructure Fund and director of Whai Rawa Fund Ltd. Additionally he is a director of Hiringa Energy Ltd and Toitū Tahua Centre for Sustainable Finance, a trustee of The Gift Trust, former Chair of the Impact Enterprise Fund, and Chair of the NZ National Advisory Board on Impact Investing.
+He is Deputy Chair of NZ Green Investment Finance, a director of Te Puna Hapori Infrastructure Fund and director of Whai Rawa Fund Ltd, and a member of the LGFA's Sustainability Committee.
+Additionally he is a director of Hiringa Energy Ltd and Toitū Tahua Centre for Sustainable Finance, a former trustee of The Gift Trust, former Chair of the Impact Enterprise Fund, and former Chair of the NZ National Advisory Board on Impact Investing.
 He also sits on two overseas boards for the Aga Khan Foundation as an independent director, First Microfinance Bank Afghanistan, and First Microfinance Company Egypt.

-Anthony Bow
+" Anthony Bow

-Anthony has over 25 years of banking, finance and taxation experience and has been a Chief Executive Officer, business unit leader, advisor and auditor.
+Anthony has over 30 years of financial services and accounting experience and has been a Chief Executive Officer, business unit leader, advisor and auditor.
 He has broad commercial expertise including in sales, operations, and mergers and acquisitions.
 Anthony is Principal of Waimana Capital, a business strategy and expansion capital firm focused on growth and scalable businesses.
 Anthony's governance roles include Deputy Chair and Board Member of the Medical Radiation Technologists Board, and Councillor of InternetNZ.
 Anthony has a Bachelor of Commerce from the University of Auckland and holds Chartered Accountant designation from the professional accounting bodies of Aotearoa and Singapore.
 He is a second generation New Zealander, born and bred in Rotorua and is of Chinese descent.